Ashish-C01/image-caption-generator-2/readme.md

 # Image Caption Generator
 This model will generate a caption for the input image.
+This model was trained on Flickr30k dataset.

 ## Steps to run the program on Windows